 Challenges

 Consolidating and cleaning up security data is a good first step, but you also need to connect the dots.
-With any security issue you need to slice and dice the data in multiple ways and analyze your risk at multiple levels.
+With any security issue an application security manager needs to slice and dice the data in multiple ways and analyze your risk at multiple levels.
 You also need to correlate related activities that may indicate a broader attack with coordinated tactics.
 Gartner summarizes the need for correlation and how ASPM tools can help:

 By correlating data about specific vulnerabilities from the perspective of different tools and grouping data from disparate tools related to a specific application, ASPM can deliver a comprehensive view of the application’s overall security stance.
 While individual groups can maintain a view of data relevant to their roles and responsibilities, it is also possible to view status in a way that makes sense to line-of-business managers and others who require a broader perspective.